 The Artemis board has three board members, who are in regular contact with each other as they deal with matters relating to Artemis' business.
 The board uses a personal evaluation process to review the performance of directors, and at appropriate times the Chairman takes the opportunity to discuss Board performance with individual directors and to give them his own personal assessment.
 The Chairman also welcomes advice from Directors relating to his own personal performance.
 The Remuneration Committee determines whether any external advice or training is required.
-The Board believes that this approach is appropriate for a company of the size of Artemis.

-- a) have and disclose a process for periodically evaluating the performance of its senior executives; - b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+- a) have and disclose a process for periodically evaluating the performance of its senior executives; and - b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.

 The performance of all senior executives and appointees is reviewed at least once a year.
-The performance of the Executive Directors is reviewed by the Chairman on an annual basis, and the performance of other senior executives is reviewed by the appropriate Executive Director, in conjunction with the board's Remuneration and Nominations Committee.
+The performance of the Executive Directors is reviewed by the Chairman on an annual basis, and the performance of other senior executives is reviewed by the Chairman, in conjunction with the board's Remuneration and Nominations Committee.
 They are assessed against personal and Company Key Performance Indicators established from time to time as appropriate for Artemis.